Mayank-Prakash-Sharma18/cheers2freedom/content/english/post/what-is-hugo.md

   <img src="../../../images/pencil.png">
   <b>Note</b><br>

-If you do not know what static sites or static site generators (SSGs) are, you may read about them
-<a href="../static-websites-introduction" class="mak-link" title="Static Site Generators (SSGs)">here</a>.

 Before we go deeper into HUGO, we need to understand these two terms mentioned in this definition of HUGO, i.e. what is a static website and what are static site generators.

+If you do not know what static sites or static site generators (SSGs) are, you may
+<a href="../what-is-static-site-generator" class="mak-link" title="Static Site Generators (SSGs)">read about them here</a>.
 </div>

 It is based on the ***GO*** language developed by Google.
 Though you need not have much knowledge of this language to make a site using HUGO.
 We can just use a theme.